NCAR/python-tutorial/source/tutorials/yourfirst.rst

 8. Let's learn more about the math module!

-   Hopefully since you already imported code from your readdata, printing, and computation modules, importing from an external module math seemed a little less intimidating.
+   Hopefully since you already imported code from your readdata, printing, and computation modules, importing from a built-in package :code:`math` seemed a little less intimidating.

-   You only used the math.log function, but some other common methods within :code:`math` include:
+   You only used the :code:`math.log` function, but some other common methods within :code:`math` include:

    :code:`math.pi` which is the value of pi :code:`math.tan(x)` which returns the tangent of x radiance